chrisgrieser/shimmering-obsidian/README.md

 ### Donations
 Donations are welcome via [PayPal](https://www.paypal.com/paypalme/ChrisGrieser) or [Ko-Fi](https://ko-fi.com/pseudometa). 🙏

-### About the Developer
+### About Me
-In my day job, I am a researcher and sociology.
-In my phD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
+In my day job, I am a researcher in sociology.
+In my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
 If you are interested in this subject, feel free to visit [my academic homepage](https://chris-grieser.de/) and get in touch!

 - [Discord](https://discord.gg/veuWUTm): `@pseudometa#9546`
 - Twitter: [@pseudo_meta](https://twitter.com/pseudo_meta)